jorzel/hashnode/clmolkv5o000208l303dx7mio.md

 * and so on...

 This application design, inspired by DDD and layered architecture, is particularly effective in domains where complex business rules and invariants need to be enforced.
-It is also helpful in services that shares the same application logic between several entrypoints to the system.
+It is also helpful in services that share the same application logic between several entry points to the system.

 This strategy may be successful when our system consists of more than one subdomain.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1695020057265/445e2a07-887f-43d7-8854-3fdfc58393a3.png align="center")

-One of the options could be sharing an `api` layer but each subdomain can have separate set of `application`, `domain` and `infrastructure` layers.
+One of the options could be sharing an `api` layer but each subdomain can have a separate set of `application`, `domain` and `infrastructure` layers.

 ## Conclusion